mautic/documentation/README.md

 2. In the command line `cd` to where you want the documentation repository located
 3. Run `$ git clone https://github.com/<your-username>/documentation.git` to clone your fork
-4. Once cloning has completed, open the project in your editor of choice 5.
+4. Once cloning has completed, open the project in your editor of choice
+5. `$ git checkout -b branch/your-branch-name` to create a new branch for your edits.
+Please name your branch something descriptive like `{yourusername}-revision-readme-file`
+6. Commit your changes and submit your pull request to `base fork: mautic/documentation` and `base: master`

 ### Editing documents in the GitHub browser interface
 **If you're unfamiliar with the command line but still want to contribute to the Mautic documentation**

+Using *README.md* as an example:
-1. [Fork](https://github.com/mautic/documentation#fork-destination-box) this repository under your account so you'll have permission to edit.
+1. [Fork][mautic-docs-fork] this repository under your account so you'll have permission to edit.
-2. Select a file to edit.
-The file structure is explained below.
-Now, let's edit the *README.md* file to show the principles.
-Click on it.
+2. Select the *README.md* file (refer to the [file structure section](#file-structure) below if needed)
-3. The content of *README.md* should be visible and the *Edit* button (the pencil icon) above as well.
-Hit it.
+3. With the content of *README.md* visible, click on the pencil icon to begin editing the file
-4. The content is written in [Markdown markup](https://daringfireball.net/projects/markdown/).
-Very simple text-based formatting.
-5. Make a change to the file.
-For example, add to the end `This is my first contribution`.
+4. The *.md* extension means this file was written in Markdown, a simple but flexible text formatting language.
+Mautic documentation is written with [Markdown markup][markup] specifically.
-6. When you have made a change, scroll down and notice the form called *Commit changes*.
-This is important.
-To save a change, you have to describe what you've changed and why.
-Write for example `A new line added for testing purposes`.
-Do not save yet!
+5. After you've made a change, scroll down to the *Commit changes* form.
+Saving your change requires describing what was changed and why.
-7. Because the GitHub web interface does not provide all features of git, we won't have an easy way to revert our change back to the original state.
-We'd have to create another commit where we'd delete the added line.
-That would make a mess in the commit history.
-So instead, we create a new branch.
-There is a checkbox for it "Creates a new branch...".
-The branch has to have a name. `{yourusername}-patch-1` will be prefilled.
-Let's change it to `{yourusername}-testing`.
-Click the *Propose file change* button now.
-8. Ok, so the change exists in your repository now.
-To propose the change to the official repository, you have to send a pull request (PR).
-You've been redirected to do just that.
-Here you describe your proposed change and click (please don't send the testing PRs) the *Create pull request* button.
+6. Before submitting your commit, select the box for *Creates a new branch* to start a new branch for your change.
+Name your branch something like `{yourusername}-revision-readme-file`
+7. Select *Propose file change*
+8. In the next dialogue box, describe what you've changed and why then select *Create pull request* to open a pull request proposing we add your changes to our official repository.

 If you want to clean up after the testing, go to the *Branches* section and delete the testing branch.

-#### The File Structure
+<h4 id="file-structure">The File Structure</h4>

 We've worked with the *README.md* file in the previous section.
 This file is shown in the home page of a GitHub repository and you are reading its content right now.
 It doesn't have anything to do with the Mautic documentation.